Wollffus/RedEM_PreBuild/README.md

 - Un-zip the server artifacts folder and drag the server folder and drop it in your RedEM_PreBuild folder.
 - RedEM_PreBuild folder should now have TWO(2) folders inside it, the original server-data folder that came with the download and the server folder that you just added.
-- You will need cfx-server-data, go here and download it [Standard Server Data](https://github.com/Wollffus/cfx-server-data)
+- You will need cfx-server-data, go here and download it https://github.com/Wollffus/cfx-server-data
 - Un-zip the cfx-server-data folder
 - open RedEM_PreBuild > server-data > resources
 - Drag [gamemodes], [gameplay], [local], [managers], [system], and [test] from the cfx-server-data folder and add them to RedEM_PreBuild > server-data > resources